abhiTronix/vidgear/docs/gears/streamgear/introduction.md

 	* StreamGear **MUST** requires FFmpeg executables for its core operations.
 Follow these dedicated [Platform specific Installation Instructions ➶](../ffmpeg_install/) for its installation.

-	* :warning: StreamGear API will throw **RuntimeError**, if it fails to detect valid FFmpeg executables on your system.
+	* :warning: StreamGear API will throw **RuntimeError**, if it fails to detect valid FFmpeg executable on your system.

 	* It is advised to enable logging _([`logging=True`](../params/#logging))_ on the first run for easily identifying any runtime errors.

+!!! tip "Useful Links"

+    - Checkout [this detailed blogpost](https://ottverse.com/mpeg-dash-video-streaming-the-complete-guide/) on how MPEG-DASH works.
+    - Checkout [this detailed blogpost](https://ottverse.com/hls-http-live-streaming-how-does-it-work/) on how HLS works.
+    - Checkout [this detailed blogpost](https://ottverse.com/hls-http-live-streaming-how-does-it-work/) for HLS vs. MPEG-DASH comparison.

 &thinsp;